UDB commands reference

 Whether to replay writes to standard output and standard error.
 See Replay standard streams.

-Set whether UDB usage statistics may be shared with Undo.
+Set which usage statistics are shared with Undo.

 show share-usage-statistics